LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why did the JavaScript heap close shop? - It ran out of memory.
+Why are modern programming languages so materialistic? - Because they are object-oriented.

 <!--joke-end-->